 When combined with realtor commissions (5%-6%), total home sale expenses typically range from between 6% to 9% or more of its sale price.

 Seller closing costs vary widely depending on your market.
-For example, costs average approximately .80% in California and 1.70% in Florida, according to Clever Real Estate.
+For example, costs average approximately .80% in California and 1.70% in Florida.

 What are common seller closing costs?